-We have audited the financial report of Transport Workers' Union of Australia Victorian Tasmanian Branch (the Entity), which comprises the statement of financial position as at 31 December 2022, the statement of comprehensive income, statement of changes in member equity and statement of cash flows for the year then ended, and notes to the financial statements, including material accounting policy information, and the committee of management statement.
+I have audited the financial report of Transport Workers' Union of Australia Victorian Tasmanian Branch (the Entity), which comprises the statement of financial position as at 31 December 2023, the statement of comprehensive income, statement of changes in member equity and statement of cash flows for the year then ended, and notes to the financial statements, including material accounting policy information, the subsection 255(2A) and the committee of management statement.

-In our opinion, the accompanying financial report presents fairly, gives a true and fair view of the financial position of the Entity as at 31 December 2022, and performance and its cash flows for the year then ended in accordance with Australian Accounting Standards and the requirements imposed by Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009 (the RO Act).
+In my opinion, the accompanying financial report presents fairly, gives a true and fair view of the financial position of the Entity as at 31 December 2023, and performance and its cash flows for the year then ended in accordance with:

+- a. the Australian Accounting Standards; and - b. the requirements imposed by Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009 (the RO Act).

-In our opinion, the committee of management's use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
+In my opinion, the committee of management's use of the going concern basis of accounting in the preparation of the financial statements is appropriate.